 Although still not an official holiday, some of us continue to celebrate the holiday, and the sentiments behind it.
 Whether you focus on challenging the “heterosexual dictatorship” or celebrating and honouring the love in your life, February 14th does not have to only be known as Valentine’s Day.

-Each year we create a new design to mark the occasion; available on t-shirts & sweatshirts as well as various gift ideas from our print-on-demand shop at Cafepress.
+Each year we create a new design to mark the occasion; available on t-shirts & sweatshirts as well as various gift ideas from our print-on-demand shop.
 That shop also includes undated Pink Triangle apparel and gifts for those interested in a retro look.

 Some of our previous annual designs: